gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 ## TL;DR

-- Practice practice practice / You can't learn programming in 21 days
+- Practice: You can't learn programming in 21 days
-- Practice your code reading skill / Read code / Code reading is as important of even more important then code writing
+- Practice: Code reading skill / Read code / Code reading is as important of even more important then code writing
 - Communication (processing textual information, writing/reading/communicate
   well)
-- Strive for fast Feedback loops (practice to proficiency)
+- Learn concepts not technologies or tools
+- Reduce complexity at any cost
+- Learn Lisp
 - Master your tools
-- Reduce complexity at any cost
-- Learn concepts not technologies or tools
 - Read books (expand you horizon but don't forget to practice)
-- Read Code
-- Learn Lisp

 ### Introduction/Motivation

 I am always pondering what practices, tactics, behaviours or approaches make up a productive programmer.
-After working 15+ years in IT, in small and big teams, with waterfall or agile processes and after writing thousands of lines of code, this article is my condensed treatment of what is most effective and helped me the most.
+After 15+ years working as a software engineer, in small and big teams, with waterfall or agile processes and after writing thousands of lines of code, this article is my condensed treatment of what is the best advice for being more effective and productive.

-## You can't learn programming in 21 days
+## Practice: You can't learn programming in 21 days

 Teach yourself programming in ten years http://norvig.com/21-days.html